 These should be YOUR goals and the the things that will make the most impact on your business in the next week or two.
 Do those things and then set new goals.
 Do them when you do not feel like it, do them when your car breaks down or your cat tears up your curtains.
 Do them when you would rather be fishing or getting your nails done.
 Life will always try and distract you BUT if you really want to succeed you will soldier on through and “just do it”.

 Incoming search terms:

-- how find my business passion
+- how to find a passion for a business

-- how to find your passion business
+- how to regain passion in a business